 I know it sounds like I’m being pretty rough and unfair, but man I despise pre-built PCs.
 I have yet to find a company that provides a quality shopping experience, a fair price and a good gaming experience all at the same time.

-If you’re paying anywhere near $1,000 then something like a R7 250 isn’t going to cut it at all.
+If you’re paying anywhere near $1,000 then something like a RX 550 isn’t going to cut it at all.
 If you’re spending a lot of money then you’d best be getting as much power as you can get out of it.

 Xidax can definitely deliver on the customization and they can deliver enough for those that are looking to spend more than $1,000 on a pre-built PC.
-Oh, and that $120 shipping expense didn’t pop up either.
+And when you spend amounts like that, the shipping is free.

 But with Xidax pre-builts, I would trust them to put together a mean PC.
 I suppose it would be nice to just take the PC out of the box, plug it in and start gaming right away.

 Personally, I really dig the process of building one myself.
 When I first got into PC gaming I had absolutely no idea how to put one together but after following a few videos and researching, I pulled the plug and just bought the parts I needed.